Pesteves2002/devops-nixos-presentation/slides.typ

   )

   #notes(
-    speaker: "Tomás", "Reproducible: works on my machine, works on every machine", "Declarative: infrastructure as code, allows you to copy code from stackoverflow and it will work", "Reliable: if something goes bad, you can always rollback and avoid being fired", )
+    speaker: "Tomás", "Reproducible: works on my machine, works on every machine", "Declarative: infrastructure as code, allows you to copy code from stackoverflow and it will work", "Reliable: if something goes bad, you can always rollback and avoid being fired, but why is there an asterisk? well because that is not always true", )
 ]